John Cooke Bourne: 1838 review

-The second part of the work will appeared in November 1838, and the two following parts at intervals of two months afterwards.
+The second part of the work appeared in November 1838, and the two following parts at intervals of two months afterwards.

 Loudon (1838) proceed: "Of the artistic merits of the lithographs, we cannot speak in too high terms; and as portraits, having passed along the whole line from London to Birmingham, they appear to us, as far as we could judge in that rapid transit, sufficiently faithful.
 For both these results, it is a great advantage that the same artist who made the drawings from nature should have also transferred them to stone."
 Britton (1838) describes in the text: